General conditions to enter in national territory of Timor-Leste

 - I have become aware of a case of human trafficking or possible breaches of immigration law.
 Where do I report this?

-The Immigration and Asylum Law provides severe penalties for human trafficking and other organized breaches of immigration controls such as people smuggling and employment breaches.
+The Immigration and Asylum Law provides severe penalties for human trafficking and other organized breaches of immigration controls such as people smuggling and employment breaches, fake marriages.
 These penalties include lengthy prison terms and large fines.
-The Immigration Department is responsible for investigating these matters.
-You should report the facts to the Immigration Service as soon as possible.
+The Migration Service is responsible for investigating these matters.
+You should report the facts to the Migration Service as soon as possible.

 - I am the holder of a Portuguese passport.
 Do I need to apply for a Visa on arrival or before I travel if I am travelling as a tourist?

-The stay period may be extended up to a further 90 days after arrival on application to the Department of Immigration, where that further stay is justified on exceptional grounds.
+The stay period may be extended up to a further 90 days after arrival on application to the Migration Service, where that further stay is justified on exceptional grounds.